langeeri/Type201/README.md

-# Type201
+# Type 201
 Super simple custom hydronic Heater/Cooler Type for TRNSYS Simulation Studio.
 Written in Fortran.
 To be used as an add-on extension for TRNSYS Simulation Studio.
 Either use the pre-compiled DLLs or modify the source code to your needs and then compile it yourself.

 ## Purpose
-Type201 is a versatile TRNSYS component designed for simulating a heating/cooling element in thermal systems.
+Type 201 is a versatile TRNSYS component designed for simulating a heating/cooling element in thermal systems.
 It dynamically adjusts its output based on flow rate and temperature conditions, making it useful for simulations involving variable operational conditions.

 ## Key Points
 - Heating or Cooling: Determines whether to heat or cool based on average fluid temperature compared to design temperature.